GeneralProducts/consonance-graphql/README.md

 To run a query you need to send a network request with four components.

  1. The endpoint.
 This is the URL that you POST the query to.
 It is the same as the address at which you normally connect to Consonance, followed by `/graphql`.
 Typically it will be `https://web.consonance.app/graphql`, but check the page you normally log in at.
  2. An API key.
 This is your authorisation to connect and run the query, and acts as a combined user name and password, so guard it closely.
 You can request one from Consonance support.
-It's just a string of thirty-two letters and numbers, like "0f9g8bhnhj6594jfjfior9d215kks3w0".
+It's a string of thirty-two letters and numbers, like "0f9g8bhnhj6594jfjfior9d215kks3w0".
 In technical terms it will be used as a "bearer token" in the request.
  3. A GraphQL query which is valid for the Consonance schema.
 Here's a simple one, which says "give me the titles of the works": `query{works {title}}`
  4. A tool for sending the query and the api key to the end point, and receiving the result.

- For the tool we recommend Insomnia, but most programming languages will be able to send the query and get the result, as can a command line tool like `curl`.
+ For the tool we recommend Insomnia, but most programing languages will be able to send the query and get the result, as can a command line tool like `curl`.
  ```
  curl \
   -X POST \